Which is the best

 rounds.
 Front arc of the latest models withstands

-a coaxial 7.62-mm machine gun.
-Also the M2 Bradley is equipped with two TOW-2
+a coaxial 7.62 mm machine gun.
+The M2 Bradley is also equipped with

-anti-tank guided missile launchers, providing this vehicle a
+anti-tank guided missile launcher, providing this vehicle a

 considerable anti-armor capability.